dunkelrot/doc-CC/README.md

 The help text can be in markdown format.

 #### Closed List (type LIST)
 A closed list code segment has a set of entries.
+Each entry has a name and can have a value.
+In case a value is not provided the value will equal the name.

 Each entry can hold a filter which limits the available entries at subsequent code list segments.

 The filter works more or less like this: